 How’s this for serendipity?
 I’d been wanting to interview someone about when to seek professional help for dealing with re-entry, but wasn’t sure who to talk to.
 Then Jill emailed me to chat after the Living Your Ideal Global Life Summit.
 When I learned about her work as a therapist and her experience as an expat, I knew I had to interview her.
 To top it off, Jill and I are currently at the same conference and will get to meet in person!

 In addition to having lived in London for 12 years, Jill Kristal has been a therapist for 25 years and is specially trained in EMDR, a treatment approach for dealing with trauma.
 She’s also a certified Kimochis: social-emotional development trainer.
 She speaks and writes regularly on all aspects of the expat experience and other life transitions.
-You can find her website here and her blog here.
+You can contact Jill here.

 I am currently in private practice in Larchmont, New York.
 We chose this community when we were returning to the States because it’s very international.
 I love variety and I work across the age range from young children all the way up to teenagers and adults.
 I also work with couples and do family and parenting work.
 I really feel that each separate area I work in informs the others and makes me a more effective therapist.

 In London, where we lived for 12 years, I was the head of the American counseling center.
 The a ACC was an initiative of the US Embassy that we transformed into a community counseling center geared toward meeting the needs of ex-pats living in the UK.
 We were all US trained and licensed therapists.
 It was there that I began to work with and understand the particular needs of the ex-pat community.

 I began to speak and write regularly for international schools, women’s organizations and companies who were moving families abroad.
 Our company, Transitional Learning Curves was developed following the assistance I gave to a family who was repatriating.
 I was looking for a way to help the family engage in a fun way around this difficult topic and created a board game for them to play.